Permissive Use: What Happens When Someone Else Drives Your Car

 How Much Coverage Does a Permissive Driver Get?

 Not all permissive drivers receive the same level of protection.
 Many policies apply step-down provisions, which reduce coverage for permissive users to the state minimum liability limits rather than your full policy amounts.
-For example, if your policy carries $100,000 in liability coverage, your insurer may only pay the state minimum — sometimes as low as $25,000 — when a permissive driver is involved.
+For example, if your policy carries $100,000 in liability coverage, your insurer may only pay the state minimum when a permissive driver is involved — and those minimums vary significantly by state.

 Additionally, collision and comprehensive coverage may not automatically extend to a permissive driver, or it may come with a higher deductible.
-Always read your policy's declarations page to understand exactly what protection a borrowed-car scenario provides.
+No nationwide ban on step-down clauses has passed as of 2026.
+Always read your policy's declarations page to understand exactly what a borrowed-car scenario provides.

 When Is Permissive Use Coverage Denied?